senthilmnathan/confluent-kafka-monitoring-grafana/README.md

 Prometheus should be able to connect to a compliant agent and read the data.
 For Java applications which uses JMX Mbeans to publish metrics, [JMX Exporter](https://github.com/prometheus/jmx_exporter) is the agent of choice.
 Perform the following steps to enable thye JMX Exporter Agent

- 1. Download the JMX Exporter [JAR](https://github.com/prometheus/jmx_exporter/releases/tag/parent-0.17.2) file from GitHub
+ 1. Download the JMX Exporter from this repository and copy to Kafka and Zookeeper Server.
+For latest version of the JAR file refer the publisher's GitHub [Repository](https://github.com/prometheus/jmx_exporter/releases/tag/parent-0.17.2)
- 2. Copy the application specific configuration YAML file that can parse the metrics from MBeans.
-For all standard applications and software this is [published](https://github.com/prometheus/jmx_exporter/tree/main/example_configs) and can be used as-is.
+ 2. Copy the application specific configuration YAML files present in **JMX_Exporter** that can parse the metrics from MBeans.
+For other standard applications and software this is [published](https://github.com/prometheus/jmx_exporter/tree/main/example_configs) and can be used as-is.
  3. Add the following property to the Zookeeper and Kafka Startup environment file
 	 >  -javaagent:/opt/confluent/prometheus/jmx_prometheus_javaagent-0.16.1.jar=7071:/opt/confluent/prometheus/kafka-metric.yml
 	 NOTE: The port 7071 can be changed as needed